therealhalonen/penetration_testing/h4/report.md

 1. Authority
 	- Claims to be from a member of the IT department, which could give the impression of authority and/or the feeling of trust as its created by experts of the their field.

-2. Urgency
-	- Convinces that the new tool is essential for efficient and accurate payroll management, creating a sense of urgency.

-3. Scarcity
+2. Scarcity
 	- Hints that the new tool could be exclusive, as there are tasks it can do, that the default software used, can not, creating a sense of scarcity and desirability.

-4. Social proof:
+3. Social proof:
 	- Suggests that someone has used similar tool and found it to be helpful.

-5. Liking/Unity:
+4. Liking/Unity:
 	- Builds a trust and similarities.
 	- Changes to "We/Us"